tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 ```
 These two commands define the space address of the virtual network.
 The containers
 will pick an IP from this space.
-The `gateway`, instead, will be used by the `TUN` interface.
-Thus, when the containers
+The `gateway`, instead, have two functionalities:
-contact this address, they will actually communicate with the host OS.
+1) it sets a `TUN` interface in the host with the gateway address, and
+2) it sets a gateway address in the containers.
+In this way, the containers can reach the host through the gateway address.

 In the next session, we see how to run the entire network.